On Vibrant And Charming Third Street

 And more dogs.

 Pre-flight, the sprinkler goes ratchety-ratchety-ratchety on the rooftop to cool the house in unbearable summer heat.
 As I sit back, head-in-hands : reflecting on the porch.

 Viva La Cascadia!

-She used to read aloud long excerpts from “Ecotopia” when we were road-tripping California and Oregon and Washington and Canada.
+Ms. M used to read aloud long excerpts from “Ecotopia” when we were road-tripping California and Oregon and Washington and Canada.
 The reports and notes of Ernest Callenbach’s William Weston were intriguing and insightful; timeless concepts making us carefully ponder, really think.
 And wish.

 Like rodents on a wheel we sped! until slipping into the perfect park.
 Discovering encaustic paintings in the lobby Modera.
 Pan-fried oysters at Higgins.
 The flan.
 Plated-perfection, not-one-evening-but-two.
 Blustery and balmy.
 Noses pressed to glass.
 Overdressing.
 Gloved-hands-and-a-magical-mattress.
 The trolley to Lovejoy.
 The bakery and The New Male.
 The weirdo in the haberdashery with children we felt sorry.
 Day passes!
 Scouting, scurrying once again.
 Drawings, paintings and a panel discussion in the Pearl on art-making; yawn, take-me-away-as-soon-as-we-can.

 The bus ride to the Aladdin Theater : Eric D. Johnson’s Fruit Bats.

 Returning to a familiar present I reflected upon the essential alignment of our being.
 Of our own, private Utopia.
 And as my insides began trembling, I gasped for air and forced myself to keep breathing.